 - When redesigning your website

-Google is always tweaking and updating their algorithm – some large updates, and other minor tweaks.
+Google is always tweaking and updating their algorithm – some large updates such as Panda, and other minor tweaks.

 Most of the time they won’t announce an update, which is why tools such as Mozcast – from moz.com that is a basic weather report for the search results and the SEMrush Sensor – from SEMrush.com that is a sensor across their dataset of keywords and is segmented by industry type have become more important in diagnosing traffic loss.